hsandy123/fortiadc-kubernetes-controller/demo.md

         projectcalico.org/IPv4VXLANTunnelAddr: 10.1.187.192
 ```

+By default calico set pod CIDR for Kubernetes cluster is 10.1.0.0/16, each node's pod cidr block is 26
+You can set the IPv4VXLANTunnelAddr in any subset of the pod network if and only if the network subset is not used by another node.
+For example, we claim the subset 10.1.187.192/26 for FortiADC.

 Note that ipamhandle, ipamblock, BlockAffinity and node are conneted by the IPv4VXLANTunnelAddr.

 The BlockAffinity name and cidr is the same as node name and IPv4VXLANTunnelAddr